DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/architecture.rst

 You can duplicate some of these agents as long as you provide the correct configuration.
 A typical example is the SiteDirector, for which you may want to deploy even 1 for each of the sites managed.

-Optional agents are:

-StatesAccountingAgent or StatesMonitoringAgent
-  Use one or the other.
+StatesAccountingAgent.
-  StatesMonitoringAgent is used for producing Monitoring plots through the :ref:`Monitoring System <monitoring_system>`. (so, using ElasticSearch as backend), while StatesAccountingAgent does the same job but using the Accounting system (so, MySQL as backend).
+  Used for producing Monitoring plots through the :ref:`Monitoring System <monitoring_system>`, or using the Accounting system (so, MySQL as backend).

 A very different type of agent is the *JobAgent*, which is run by the pilot jobs and should NOT be run in a server installation.